 Kiwi-born, Australian based futurologist Craig Rispin says opportunities for jobs in growth industries abound if young people are willing to think outside the square to grasp them.

 He cites the example of a young man who used his existing skills in IT and reinvented himself as a "bioinformatics" specialist.
 Bioinformatics is a rapidly growing field in need of new workers that uses computer science, statistics, mathematics and engineering to process biological data.

-The two wider industries with most potential for a boom are life sciences and the services, says Rispin.
-The jobs will be vastly more varied than anyone can imagine.
 For example, in the service industry there will be jobs such as drone and robot managers.